lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

 It's not as simple to unit test a complex action, but it's not complicated either.
 You just create the update channels and check the values passed to them.

-And now the `initComplexActions`, which is very similar to `initUpdates`:
+And now let's take a look at the `initComplexActions`, which is very similar to `initUpdates`:

 ```js
 const initComplexActions = app => {